 The three areas of research emphasis in our Division are epilepsy (including seizure localization, functional mapping, and brain-machine interface), hydrocephalus (infection-control protocols and CSF proteomics) and molecular imaging and targeting therapies of brain tumors.
 Our clinical faculty are all actively collaborating with the Center for Integrative Brain Research under the leadership of Dr. Jan-Marino Ramirez, who also has an appointment in the Department of Neurosurgery.

-Our clinical faculty members published over 20 unique peer-reviewed articles in 2009 and are on the editorial boards of four high-impact clinical journals.
+Our clinical faculty members publish many unique peer-reviewed articles each year and are on several editorial boards of high-impact clinical journals.